OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 compiler directives can provide additional functionality.
 Directives, in the form of pragmas in C/C++ and comments in Fortran, provide additional information to compilers on how to build and/or optimize the code.
-Most compilers support their own directives, but also directives such as OpenACC and OpenMP, which are backed by industry groups and implemented by a range of compilers.
+Most compilers support their own directives, and also directives such as OpenACC and OpenMP, which are backed by industry groups and implemented by a range of compilers.
 When using industry-backed compiler directives the programmer can write code with a high degree of portability across compilers and